xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

 The standard membership feature can be extended using the addon [Paid Memberships](https://market.x-cart.com/addons/paid-memberships.html).
 This addon enables you to sell paid memberships as regular products.
 If your customers may be willing to pay for member access to advanced buying options - like closed sales, vip prices and exclusive discounts - this addon may be just the thing for you.

-To enable paid memberships, make sure the addon is installed as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
+To enable paid memberships, make sure the addon is installed as described in  {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
 Once the addon is installed, you will be able to create memberships as products and sell them to your customers.

 To create a paid membership: